miko53/reqverify/README.md

-# requiremement verify - reqv
+# Requiremement verify tool - reqv

 This tool is a help to create, verify traceability matrix.